dsw88/fhe-assignment-alexa-skill/README.md

 Members of the [Church of Jesus Christ of Latter-day Saints](https://www.mormon.org/) spend an evening together with their families once a week to strengthen family ties.
 We abbreviate it FHE.
 See more about Family Home Evening [here](https://www.lds.org/topics/family-home-evening/purpose?lang=eng&old=true).

 This project is a Crazy Friday project of the Office of IT (OIT) at Brigham Young University.
 Crazy Friday is OIT's R&D time on Friday's each week.
+I wanted a better way to track our family's FHE assignments and also wanted to try out DynamoDB.

 My family kept our assignment schedule previously in a Google Spreadsheet but even that felt cumbersome compared to the amazing ease of use and almost fritionless voice interface experience of the Amazon Echo devices.